 1871: The Notes and News column reported on the efforts of Polish authorities to enforce the new Russian rules that require the Jews to give up their traditional garb and hairstyle – including the requirement that they shave their beards, cut off their side curls, give up their long coats and their short pants.
 The Jews are resisting the changes and the authorities are resorting to trickery and force to accomplish their goals.

-1872: According to an article entitled “Jews versus Christians” published today that the efforts of various societies, many of which are located in England, to convert Jews have met with “very limited success.”
+1872: “Jews versus Christians” published today described the efforts of various societies, many of which are located in England, to convert Jews.
+These efforts have met with “very limited success.”
 Most Jews do not respond to these expensive attempts and the few that do “are of a sort whose private life and reputation does not render them very valuable acquisitions as citizens.”
 The article continues with a repute of the attacks on the Jews of Smyrna and suggests that the money might be better spent teaching the Christians of Smyrna to behave like Christians.
 The article concludes that considering the Christian violence in Smyrna, “people almost be excused for thinking that a liberal-minded Jew may easily be a better man than a Smyrna Christian.”

-1876: In an article subtitled “Consecration of a Synagogue” published today the New York Times reported that U.S. Grant, the President of the United States and the Speaker Pro Tempore of the U.S. Senate had attended the consecration of a new orthodox synagogue in Washington, DC.
-(Editor’s note: The article fails to name the Synagogue was Adas Israel which is still located in Washington, DC.)
+1876: “Consecration of a Synagogue” published today described the services consecrating a new orthodox synagogue in Washington, DC which were attended by U.S. Grant, the President of the United States and the Speaker Pro Tempore of the U.S. Senate (Editor’s note: The article fails to name the Synagogue was Adas Israel which is still located in Washington, DC.)

 1876: Louis Raminsky, a Jew living on Mott Street was assaulted by Irishman named George Richardson who mistook him for a man named Rubenstein.